sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 In the narrow sense, we have
 shown that the discrepancies in RandAugment and Inception crop implementations impact model performance.
+Some CV people are aware of the RandAugment issues, but again it requires tremendous attention to detail to keep implementations consistent across ecosystems.
+As an example: the `imagenet_vit` workload of AlgoPerf <d-cite key="Dahl2023AlgoPerf"></d-cite>
+makes sure that the RandAugment implementations have the same transform lineup and use the same neutral gray fill value.
+However, the Contrast transform bug of the JAX implementation [remains unfixed](https://github.com/mlcommons/algorithmic-efficiency/blob/86d2a0d23c9a3192f878406edc72547fcf0568ec/algorithmic_efficiency/workloads/imagenet_resnet/imagenet_jax/randaugment.py#L139).
+The PyTorch counterpart [simply calls](https://github.com/mlcommons/algorithmic-efficiency/blob/86d2a0d23c9a3192f878406edc72547fcf0568ec/algorithmic_efficiency/workloads/imagenet_resnet/imagenet_pytorch/randaugment.py#L108) torchvision's [`F.adjust_contrast()`](https://pytorch.org/vision/main/generated/torchvision.transforms.functional.adjust_contrast.html) for the correct transform, so the RandAugment ends up not exactly the same.

+In our opinion though, the Inception crop discrepancy is probably the most severe issue.
-Some CV people are aware of the RandAugment issues, but to our best knowledge the Inception crop discrepancies are not documented anywhere.
-Given its deep root in training deep image models, it has potentially broad implications.
+Given its deep root in training deep image models, it has potentially broad implications and remains undocumented to our best knowledge.
 Tracking down the commit histories, we find that the schism between the implementations goes back 8 years, almost as old as the paper <d-cite key="szegedy2015going"></d-cite> itself:

 * [`sample_distorted_bounding_box()` has remained unchanged](https://github.com/tensorflow/tensorflow/commit/f3a77378b4c056e76691c5eba350a022c11e00d4).
-* Hardcoded 10 sampling attempts and uniform crop area sampling ([1 and 3 listed here](#inception-crop)) [have been the same for `RandomSizedCrop()`](https://github.com/pytorch/vision/commit/d9b8d003d282904461d30e60b9e13ed2f74f3bc6).
+* Hardcoded 10 sampling attempts and uniform crop area sampling [have been the same for `RandomSizedCrop()`](https://github.com/pytorch/vision/commit/d9b8d003d282904461d30e60b9e13ed2f74f3bc6).

 Below are some of the papers that we know are affected, the context in which the TF implementation of Inception crop is mentioned, and its current Google Scholar citation counts: